A recursive approach for the determination of the nice sections of width three which have a 4-crown stack as retract: Application

-The remaining posets of height six are $111011$, $111001$, $101011$, $110001$ and their duals and the self-dual poset $110011$.
+For $P = 110011$, the Criteria \ref{crit_split}.2 and \ref{crit_split}.5 prevent $P(1 \rarr 6)$ and $P(6)$ from being successful $s$-bases; the self-dual poset has thus now 4-crown stack as retract.
+The remaining posets of height six are $111011$, $111001$, $101011$, $110001$, and their duals.
 They do not have a 4-crown stack as retract:

-\begin{lemma} None of the posets $111011$, $111001$, $101011$, $110001$, and $110011$ has a 4-crown stack as retract. \end{lemma} \BP Firstly, let $P \in \fN_2$ be any nice section of height six and $R$ a retract of $P$ being a 4-crown stack.
+\begin{lemmaaC} None of the posets $111011$, $111001$, $101011$, and $110001$ has a 4-crown stack as retract. \end{lemmaaC} \BP Firstly, let $P \in \fN_2$ be any nice section of height six and $R$ a retract of $P$ which is a 4-crown stack.
 Every level set of $R$ has to be contained in a single level set or in two consecutive level sets of $P$, and we conclude that at least one of the posets $P(0 \rarr 3) \cap R$ and $P(3 \rarr 6) \cap R$ is a 4-crown stack.

-Now let $P$ be any of the five posets and $r$ a retraction onto a 4-crown stack $R$.
-With $S := P(3 \rarr 6) \cap R$, we show in a first step that $S$ cannot be a 4-crown stack.
+Now let $P$ be any of the four posets and $r$ a retraction onto a 4-crown stack $R$.
+With $Q := P(3 \rarr 6) \cap R$, we show in a first step that $Q$ cannot be a 4-crown stack.